 Deborah Thoren-Peden focuses her Chambers-ranked corporate practice on banking, electronic commerce, privacy, anti-money laundering and Office of Foreign Assets Control regulations.
 Ms. Thoren-Peden co-leads Pillsbury's FinTech, Payments & Blockchain team, its Consumer & Retail industry team, its Cybersecurity, Data Protection & Privacy team, and its Unclaimed Property Team.
 She represents and advises bank and non-bank financial institutions (both domestic and international), money transmitters fintech, retailers, and a variety of other types of companies.
 Ms. Thoren-Peden is a recognized authority with respect to the Bank Secrecy Act and the Patriot Act.

-Ms. Amy Sahm joined Fulton Financial’s International Group in 2002 following a long-term career in the Japanese banking and trade industry.
+Amy Sahm joined Fulton Financial’s International Group in 2002 following a long-term career in the Japanese banking and trade industry.
 She works as department manager, overseeing product development, operations, sales and risk management.
 The International Group at Fulton is responsible for foreign exchange risk management and all international transactional products and services including Trade Finance for Fulton’s customer base.
 The International Group primarily serves import / export SME clients within Fulton’s five state footprint.
 She serves as a Board Member and Treasurer of both the World Trade Center of Harrisburg and the Mid-Atlantic District Export Council supporting the US Commercial Service Export Assistance Center.
+Amy is a member of the International Business Advisory Board of Elizabethtown College where she mentors students and presents guest lectures on international finance.
+Amy also holds a Board seat at BAFT as well as a Co-Chair position on the North American Council.
+In addition to BAFT, Amy is active throughout the North American regional bank network in several international banking industry groups.

 Mr. Amit Sharma is the founder of FinClusive, a hybrid financial technology / regulatory technology company that provides a low-cost, high compliance, fully integrated and blockchain architected, digital banking, routing and payments platform.
 We work to make it easy for customers and clients—in particular those financially excluded or underserved—to establish banking services digitally, with API-based engagement that provides secure payments and automated compliance in a single workflow.
 FinClusive’s goal is to drive financial inclusion, build economic resilience and protect financial system integrity.